 Eq.
-(1') is straightforward, with EW serving as proxy for the humband's education level and the woman's cohort number as proxy her husband's age.
-We expect a man's income to vary with election, age and location.
+(1') is straightforward, with EW serving as proxy for the husband's education level and the woman's cohort number as proxy for her husband's age.
+We expect a man's income to vary with education, age and location.

-In (2'), where as usual we now consider the dependent variable at a probability, we see that the effect of the husband's income on the wife's labor force participation is much greater at incomes below the threshold.
+In (2'), where as usual we now consider the dependent variable as a probability, 9/ we see that the effect of the husband's income on the wife's labor force participation is much greater at incomes below the threshold.

 Further, the coefficient of FYHX is not significant.
-The education variable shows up in accordance with the hypothesis interpreting this variable as proxy for earning power.
-The lower the earning power, the more likely is the wife's participation in the labor market in order to reach the income target.
-10 In the aggregate the unemployment rate has a discouragement effect on female labor force participation, though this may not be the case for some ground in the population.
-11 Finally, in (2'), it appears that LPW is nonlinear with age, rising up to the age-group 35-39 and then declining slightly after that.
-This would be consonant with a decreasing probability of young children being present in the household as age increases, and is possible that the dip at the end is due to early retirement when husband's incomes are sufficiently high.
+The education variable shows up in accordance with the hypothesis, interpreting this variable as proxy for earning power.
+10/ The lower the earning power, the more likely is the wife's participation in the labor market in order to reach the income target.
+11/ In the aggregate the unemployment rate has a discouragement effect on female labor force participation, though this may not be the case for some groups in the population.
+12/ Finally, in (2'), it appears that LPW is nonlinear with age, rising up to the age-group 35-39 and then declining slightly after that.
+This would be consonant with a decreasing probability of young children being present in the household as age increases, and it is possible that the dip at the end is due to early retirement when husband's incomes are sufficiently high.